marcolivierarsenault/moonraker-home-assistant/docs/entities/sensors.rst

 Current layer will be fetched from the value set by `SET_PRINT_STATS_INFO CURRENT_LAYER=[layer_number]` if available, otherwise it will be calculated based on print height and layer height.

+*Note*: In the first min of the prints, it is expected that the probe will move for calibration and aligement.
+So you should expect that number to move weirdly unlil the actual print starts.

 Optional Sensors
 -----------------------------